mustafakemalgilor/libtcp_boost/README.md

 # libtcp_boost
 An easy to use &amp; light-weight TCP server wrapper for boost::asio network library.
+# Prerequistes

+The project uses BOOST library.
+You can obtain the latest release from http://www.boost.org/users/history/
 # Usage

 Step 1 : Include Server.hpp, Session.hpp & Session.cpp in your project.